alicegay/Sonic-Mania-Decomp-Extra-Slot-Amy/README.md

 ## Installation
 To install this mod, you need to build this project into a Game.dll.
 Refer to [this tutorial](https://gamebanana.com/tuts/15254) for help with setting up dependencies for building Game.dlls and whatnot.
 After building, put this in the same directory as your RSDKv5U.exe and make sure it is named Game.dll.
 Also make sure to enable required assets mod, (linked above) or else the mod will not function properly.
+More in-depth installation instructions can be found [here](https://gamebanana.com/wips/50006).

 ## Final Words
  * Huge thanks to RDC and Chuli for decompiling Mania in the first place, it's the only thing that makes this mod possible!